MushroomObserver/mushroom-observer/doc/glosssary.md

 [unofficial Mushroom Observer Facebook page](https://www.facebook.com/groups/mushroomobserver).
 (But note that the facebook page is not monitored by the MO Development Team.)
 </details>

-## TODO

-- Single Word
-- Example of term to fix.
-Bird's Nest Fungi.
-- Separate remarks from definition.

 <!-- ``````
 ##Pulk